pdelgosha/graph_compression/report/report.md

 - The resulting string of zero and ones can be converted back to bitstream of size 8 (one byte) using stringstream and could be written to file.

 I need to test this and add it to the project, but perhaps later.

+## 2019-05-17

+Trying to clean up the code to make it easy for experiments.
+Now, I am learning about option parsers.
+One option is Boost and the other is an old one called getopt.
+[This](https://coderwall.com/p/y3xnxg/using-getopt-vs-boost-in-c-to-handle-arguments) is a nice short comparison.
+I tried Boost but it gave me linker errors, maybe my boost is not installed correctly?
+I think I will try to use getopt.